 I’ve been researching everything about what can repel ticks and is safe to use, without the concern of using toxic chemicals.
-So, I found a list of essential oils that are most effective in repelling ticks and I combined the top 4 to make a homemade tick repellent I could easily spray on my clothes to keep ticks away.
+So, I found a list of essential oils that are most effective in repelling ticks and I combined the top four to make a homemade tick repellent I could easily spray on my clothes to keep ticks away.

-Ticks are so scary it’s easy to opt for buying chemical repellents like permethrin.
+Ticks are so scary!
+It’s easy to opt for buying chemical repellents like permethrin.
 But, this mixture using potent essential oils can also be effective at keeping them away from you!

 In addition to using this homemade tick repellent spray for myself, I use natural methods to repel ticks from my dog too.

 Many ticks are found in wooded areas, tall grass, shrubs, and even in your lawn.
 Ticks like to hide in places, that have significant moisture and are out of direct sunlight.
 Trying to avoid these places can help prevent tick bites.
 Many also recommend putting cedarwood chips down around all areas in your yard that you want to keep tick free.
 The cedar helps keep ticks away.
 Another great way to keep ticks out of your yard, is to have chickens, they eat many every day!

 Some people seem to be more susceptible to attracting ticks, just like mosquitoes, and I think I happen to be one of these people.
 I have family members that go out in the woods and never get a tick, but I just go out in my backyard and find one walking on my clothing.
 Some hypothesize that it’s due to your scent.
 If you’re sweating more, emit more ammonia, or breathe more heavily with higher amounts of carbon dioxide, you may attract more ticks.
 Some people also emit more chemicals than others and this makes them more like a tick magnet than others.
 Other influencing factors are; your age, sex, certain times during a menstrual cycle, and the amount of bacterial flora on the skin.